Acer Chromebook 311

 Is the Acer Chromebook 311 good for students?

 The Chromebook 311 works well for students handling basic schoolwork, web browsing, document editing, and video conferencing.
-The touchscreen supports interactive learning apps, and the durable build withstands daily transport.
-However, students running demanding applications or needing to multitask heavily may find the 4GB RAM limiting.
+The CB311-9HT variant adds a touchscreen for interactive learning apps, and the fanless plastic build withstands daily transport.
+However, students running demanding applications or needing to multitask heavily may find the 4GB of soldered RAM limiting.

 Can I upgrade the RAM or storage on the Chromebook 311?